mkende/arduino_builder/README.md

 sudo apt-get install perl cpanminus
 ```

-On Red Hat, Fedora, CentOS and other distributions using `yum`, you can do:
+Or, on Red Hat, Fedora, CentOS and other distributions using `yum`, you can do:

 ```shell
 sudo yum install perl perl-App-cpanminus
 ```

+### Install Arduino Builder

 Then, on all systems, open a command window or a shell and type: